arjunumenon/arjunumenon.github.io/_drafts/2020-12-28-wsl2-terminal-configure-beautify.md

 image: assets/images/2020-12-28-wsl2-terminal-configure-and-beautify.jpg
 tags: [WSL2, featured]
 ---
-Ever since the release of WSL (Windows Subsystem for Linux), it has been all over the news and the beatiful flavour of Linux which could be used via Windows.
+Ever since the release of [WSL (Windows Subsystem for Linux)](https://docs.microsoft.com/en-us/windows/wsl/about){:target="_blank"}, it has been all over the news and the beatiful flavour of Linux which could be used via Windows.
 I am not going into the benefits of the WSL and its grip over the performance.
 In this blog, I will talk through the tips & trips and the ways how you can beautify your terminal which shows the needed information in your terminal in quick glance.

 ## Install WSL